amirzed/provisionpad/README.md

 ## Connecting to the Remote Host

-To ssh into an instance simpley use
+To ssh into an instance simply use

 ```
 ssh [instancename]